-The suggestions come from analysing over 240 metrics across and include things such as “Pause Underperforming Keywords” and “Created Shared Negative Keyword List”.
+The suggestions come from analyzing over 240 metrics across and include things such as “Pause Underperforming Keywords” and “Created Shared Negative Keyword List”.
 The engine also checks the smallest details like spelling and grammar mistakes, something which you don’t get inside Google.

-Adzooma makes it easy to keep optimising as the opportunities available to you refresh every 24 hours.
+Adzooma makes it easy to keep optimizing as the opportunities available to you refresh every 24 hours.
 If an opportunity that was once shown to you is no longer your best option, it’ll be hidden from you.
-It’s not like other pieces of software which stagnate after the first couple of uses: Adzooma makes you feel like they’re here to help you now and in the long run.
+It’s not like other pieces of software that stagnate after the first couple of uses: Adzooma makes you feel like they’re here to help you now and in the long run.

-Each improvement that you click gets added to a queue and you get to see the total amount of time, money and additional clicks that are estimated to be gained as a result.
+Each improvement that you click gets added to a queue and you get to see the total amount of time, money, and additional clicks that are estimated to be gained as a result.
 It’s a lot easier to have suggested changes just waiting for you than sifting through data to try and find them yourself.

 One-screen account management

 For me, one of the biggest annoyances with managing PPC campaigns is when you have to flick between multiple platforms.
-If I’ve got a client with Google, Facebook and Microsoft ads running, I have to remember three separate logins to make three lots of changes – that’s without knowing which is on fire and which I should tackle first.
+If I’ve got a client with Google, Facebook, and Microsoft ads running, I have to remember three separate logins to make three lots of changes – that’s without knowing which is on fire and which I should tackle first.

 I’m a fan of the Adzooma management screen because it lets me look at everything at once.
 It’s nice to see a full breakdown of the campaigns and be able to drill down into specific ads and keywords.
-From here, you can pause campaigns, change budgets and see everything at a glance.
+From here, you can pause campaigns, change budgets, and see everything at a glance.
 This bird’s-eye view makes you feel really in control of what’s going on across all campaigns.

 Say goodbye to tedious reports